zwubs/datamine/README.md

 ## About
 `datamine` is a Gleam package built for making accessing Minecraft data easy.
-It's intended use is for code generation but has many other applications.
+It's intended use is for code generation, but it has many other applications.
 This package is heavily inspired by the [`minecraft-data`](https://github.com/PrismarineJS/minecraft-data) project.

 ## Roadmap